douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 #### Core Principles of OOP

-Object-Oriented Programming (OOP) is a paradigm that uses \"objects\" -- data structures consisting of data fields and methods together -- to design applications and computer programs.
-It\'s based on several core principles:
+Object-Oriented Programming (OOP) is a paradigm that uses "objects" -- data structures consisting of data fields and methods together -- to design applications and computer programs.
+It's based on several core principles:

 1.  **Encapsulation**: This involves bundling the data (variables) and the methods (functions) that operate on the data into a single unit, known as an object.
 Encapsulation helps to hide the internal state of an object from the outside, only allowing access through well-defined interfaces.